 Since religious holidays are scheduled in advance, you are expected to formally notify your instructor that you will miss class in order to observe a religious holiday by completing the Religious Observance Notification Form (RONF).
 Note that the form may take a few seconds to load.

 The RONF must be submitted online– we are no longer able to accept paper copies of the form.
 If you have questions regarding the Holiday Observance Policy, please feel free to contact the Truitt Center at 336-278-7729.
-The deadline for submitting documentation for fall semester is Tuesday, September 10, 2019.
+The deadline for submitting documentation for spring semester is Monday, February 24, 2020.

 Students are required to make prior arrangements with individual instructors for completion of any work missed during an absence.
 Since an instructor may want to use the same exercise that the rest of the class has completed, students are obligated to avoid obtaining any information about that graded exercise that would give an unfair advantage over other students taking the course.